GAD-cell/gad-cell.github.io/src/content/blog/muon.md

 # Motivation
 The motivation for this work is to explore the latest advances in neural network optimization and provide a practical, up-to-date implementation of the muon optimizer that incorporates these developments.

-By developing [Muon-clip](https://github.com/GAD-cell/muon-clip), this work aims to enable reproducible experiments, offer insights into the inner workings of Muon, and make it easier to integrate Muon’s strategies into a variety of models.
+By developing [muon-clip](https://github.com/GAD-cell/muon-clip), an open source implementation of the muon optimizer featuring the latest research advancements,s this work aims to enable reproducible experiments, offer insights into the inner workings of Muon, and make it easier to integrate Muon’s strategies into a variety of models.

 # QK-clipping
-QK-clipping is a method proposed by Kimi K2 team.
+QK-clipping is a method proposed by [Kimi K2 team](https://arxiv.org/html/2507.20534v1).
 It was proposed to avoid a common issue: attention logits explosion during training.
 (il faudrait faire un test avec adam)
 <p align="center">
  <img src="/blog_media/no-clip.png" alt=""  style="width: 90%; height: auto;"><br>